-If you disagree with the determination made for your residency status you have the right to appeal the decision.
-Please submit a Residency Determination Appeal form.
+If you submit a Residency Affidavit (PDF) and disagree with the determination made for your residency status, you have the right to appeal the decision.
+Please submit a Residency Determination Appeal form (PDF).

 If you live outside of the state of Missouri but paid Missouri income tax last year, you may be eligible for a tuition credit that will reduce your out-of-state tuition costs.
 See Tuition Credit for Missouri Non-Resident Taxpayers below.